debezium/debezium.github.io/README.md

 `bundle exec awestruct -d`

 **Note:** The first time the site is built common JavaScript, font and image files will be downloaded from [http://static.jboss.org](http://static.jboss.org) and cached into a local *cache/* directory using wget.
 This then allows you to run the site locally rather than relying on a network connection.
-Currently the `wget` command will run on every build so to prevent this set the `wget: enabled:` property to `false` once the cache has been created.
+Since the cache download takes a considerable amount of time by default the `wget` command will run only once a day to prevent unrequired delays in build times.
+The time interval and other settings of this process can be configured in site.yml.

 **Tip:** Use the `--directory-prefix` option of the `wget: urls:` property in *_config/site.yml* if you wish to use a different directory name.
 A *.gitignore* file is automatically created in this directory containing a * to prevent you adding cached files to GIT by mistake.